DeepLearning-DL/Machine-Learning/Deep Learning/ANN/README.md

 <br>
 ANN is also known as a neural network.

-Artificial Neural Networks(ANN) can be used for both, Regression and classification
+Artificial Neural Networks(ANN) can be used for both, Regression and classification.